-Services to treat kidney disease

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime. - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."

-\$0 copay for Medicare-covered kidney disease education services.
+In-Network \$0 copay for Medicare-covered kidney disease education services.
 20% coinsurance for Medicare-covered dialysis.
-Prior Authorization is required.
+Prior Authorization is required .
+Out-of-Network 35% coinsurance.

-Skilled nursing facility (SNF) care

-(For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
 Skilled nursing facilities are sometimes called "SNFs.")
-Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

-Generally, you will get your SNF care from network facilities.
+Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost-sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital

-Plan covers up to 100 days each benefit period.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital In-Network Plan covers up to 100 days each benefit period.
 Medicare-qualified three-day prior hospital stay is required.
-For Medicare-covered SNF stays:

-Days 1 - 20: \$0 copay per day.
+For Medicare-covered SNF stays: Days 1 - 20: \$0 copay per day.
 Days 21 - 100: \$167.50 copay per day.
 Prior Authorization is required.
 You must use network providers.

-Days 1 - 100: 35% coinsurance per day.
+Out-of-Network Days 1 - 100: 35% coinsurance per day.